VIRGINIA C. LOCOCO

 During her prestigious 23-year legal career, Virginia has passionately and successfully championed the rights of injured victims throughout Mississippi and Louisiana.
 Below are some of Virginia’s noteworthy career achievements that highlight her undeniable strengths in legal research, complex case preparation, legal strategy, courtroom litigation and obtaining favorable legal settlements.

 Serving together with her partner and husband, Joe LoCoco, as City Attorney, Virginia served as City Prosecutor and Planning Commission Attorney for the City of D’Iberville for approximately seven years.
-During this time, Virginia was counsel of record in two annexation cases for the City of D’Iberville.
-The trial lasted approximately three weeks and involved over 10,000 pages of documents, maps and exhibits.
-Her role assisting trial counsel in preparing and organizing these documents was a key element in the City’s first successful annexation of additional municipal territory since its incorporation.
+During this time, Virginia was the counsel of record in two annexation cases for the City of D’Iberville.
+The trial lasted nearly three weeks and involved over 10,000 pages of documents, maps, and exhibits.
+Her role assisting trial counsel in preparing and organizing these documents was a crucial element in the City’s first successful annexation of additional municipal territory since its incorporation.